Christian Yelich Player Props: Brewers vs. Diamondbacks

 - The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.49).
+- The Diamondbacks have a 4.44 team ERA that ranks 20th among all league pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs allowed (82 total, 1.1 per game).
+- The Diamondbacks rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).

-- In his last time out on Thursday against the Philadelphia Phillies, the right-hander went six innings, giving up three earned runs while surrendering three hits.
+- The right-hander last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing five earned runs while giving up 10 hits.

+- In 14 games this season, the 25-year-old has amassed an ERA of 5.30, with 5.8 strikeouts per nine innings.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.